Telly Addicts

-Telly Addicts was a British television game show that aired on BBC One from 3 September 1985 to 29 July 1998, and hosted by Noel Edmonds.
+Telly Addicts was a British television game show hosted by Noel Edmonds that aired on BBC One from 3 September 1985 to 29 July 1998.
 All questions were based on television programmes past and present, and generally took the form of a short clip being shown followed by a series of questions either specifically about the clip or more generally about the programme from which it had been taken.
 Two teams sat opposite each other on sofas.
 The final series in 1998 had three teams of two players.

 Formats

 1985–1986

 The original format had two teams of four people with a winner-stays-on format.
 The challengers had to try to beat the champions to win and return as the champions in the next show, whilst the champions were simply playing to retain their title.
-This backfired somewhat after a single family, the Payne family, managed to last almost the entire series.
+This backfired somewhat after a single family, the Pain family, managed to last almost the entire series.

 1987–1996

 The format changed to a tournament format, (most likely because of the aforementioned single family in the first series).
 It involved 16 teams in eight qualifying heats.
-The eight winning teams of the qualifying heats would go on into the Quarter-Finals; the four winning teams of the Quarter-Finals would go into the Semi-Finals; the two winning teams of the Semi-Finals would proceed to the Grand Final, and the winning team of the Grand Final became the champions.
+The eight winning teams of the qualifying heats would go on into the quarter-finals; the four winning teams of the quarter-finals would go into the semi-finals; the two winning teams of the semi-finals would proceed to the grand final, and the winning team of the grand final became the champions.
 After the main series, it was quite normal for the series winners to return to take part in a special game, usually broadcast over Christmas, where they would go up against a team of celebrities.